USEPA/AMET/docs/AMET_Users_Guide_v14b.md

 **run\_timeseries.csh** ([Example Plot](./images/aqExample_O3_8hrmax_aqExample_bias_timeseries.png))
    - timeseries.input
    - Creates a time series plot.
 With multiple sites; the sites are time averaged to create a single plot.
 Also plots the bias and error between the obs and model
    - single network;single species; multiple simulations

+**run\_timeseries\_interactive.csh**
+   - Creates a time series plot.
+With multiple sites; the sites are time averaged to create a single plot.
+Also plots the bias and error between the obs and model.
+Uses R leaflet package to allow time-series zooming
+   - single network;single species; multiple simulations

 **run\_timeseries\_mtom.csh** ([Example Plot](./images/aqExample_O3_8hrmax_aqExample_timeseries_mtom.png))